openmsi/EZOpenMSIStream/README.md

 Both approaches require maintaining a local configuration and running Docker locally, whether interactively or non-interactively.
 Both will have filesystem permission issues (see below).

 - default image
-  - &oplus; simpler image management
+  - :heavy_plus_sign: simpler image management
   - - more complex command line

 - custom image
-  - + simpler configuration management?
+  - :heavy_plus_sign: simpler configuration management?
   - + beginneer-friendly with trackable commands in files
   - - complex image management
     - images and containers must be built and deleted after end of use (see ```docker ps```).
 If not, the images and containers will continue to reside in memory